fhollenbach/RCrashcourse/CourseNotes.md

 It doesn’t really matter which one you use, but you should decide early and use one consistently.
 In this course, the examples will all use the `<-` assignment operator.
-You can think of the arrow assigment symbols `<-` as `gets`.
+You can think of the arrow assignment symbol `<-` as `gets`.

 For example, say we might want *R* to remember an object that contains